 Here is how to do it:

-1. Write down 5-10 general objections you’ve heard from parents and students.
-Then write down 3-5 additional ones specific to each class.
-Have a total of 10-15 for each.
-Brainstorm with your team or existing customers.
+1. Write down 5-10 general objections you’ve heard from your Customers.
+If you come up short, brainstorm with your team or existing customers.

-2. Match every objection to a relevant story from a student.
-If you worry about your students’ privacy, juts use first name, age, and class.
+2. Match every objection to a relevant story.
+If you worry about your students’ privacy, juts use first name, age, and activity.

 Here are examples:

 This is a very efficient sales technique that you can put in place right away.
 By changing your mindset and matching your students’ stories to every objection you will be prepared to put your customers at ease.
 It will make it simple for them to sign up or stay with your Art Studio.

 And Voila!
 You’ve just become a great salesperson!

 Here is the next thing to do:

 Mark your calendar for brainstorming time: come up with 10-15 objections for each class and relevant stories from your Students.
 Match them together.
 Share the list to your staff and teachers so they are prepared too.